 Nominal data is used just for labeling variables, without any type of quantitative value.
 The name ‘nominal’ comes from the Latin word “nomen” which means ‘name’.

-The nominal data just name a thing without applying it to an order.
+The nominal data just name a thing without applying it to order.
 Actually, the nominal data could just be called “labels.”

 Examples of Nominal Data: